KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 ![sensors](images/sensors.png)

-Seven males and seven females participated in a study.
+Ten males and seven females participated in a study.
 A wireless sensor unit was fitted to the subject's waist among other body parts as can be seen in the figure.
 The sensor unit comprises three tri-axial devices: accelerometer, gyroscope, and  magnetometer/compass.
 Raw motion data was recorded along three perpendicular axes (x, y, z) from the unit with a sampling frequency of 25 Hz.
 A set of trials consists of 20 fall actions (see table 'Fall Actions' above) and 16 ADLs (see table 'Non-Fall Actions' above).
 Each trial lasted about 15s on average.
-The 14 volunteers repeated each test for five times.
+The 17 volunteers repeated each test for five times.
 Then the peak of the total acceleration vector was detected, and two seconds of the sequence before and after the peak acceleration were kept.
 As an example, the first five records of the file `FallDataSet/101/Testler Export/901/Test_1/340535.txt` which contains the recorded data from the waist sensor attached to a male while he was falling from vertical forward to the floor, look like this:

 | Acc_X ($m/s^2$) | Acc_Y ($m/s^2$) | Acc_Z ($m/s^2$) | Gyr_X (°/s) | Gyr_Y (°/s) | Gyr_Z (°/s) | Mag_X (Gauss) | Mag_Y (Gauss) | Mag_Z (Gauss) |
 |-----------------|-----------------|-----------------|-------------|-------------|-------------|---------------|---------------|---------------|